willwillis/Bennie/README.md

 ## Testing

-Run the test suite to see Bennie in action:
+Run the test suite to see Bennie in action.
+This assumes you ran the 'Development Installation' above.

 ```bash
 uv run python run_tests.py